-Following our visit to the Orera village in December I want to share the following updates and some photos (even more photos on the photo pages):
+Following our visit to the Orera village in December I want to share the following updates.

 The harvest was early and so most of the picking was done.
 All the beans were in the final days of drying before going to the mill and then being packed to send to us in the UK.